-As a small or medium sized business, it may feel at times like you’re up against ‘the man,’ with the man being enterprise level corporations that have hundreds of loyal customers, thousands of fans and plenty of expendable resources to use toward marketing and customer retention.
+As a small or medium-sized business, it may feel at times like you’re up against ‘the man,’ with the man being enterprise-level corporations that have hundreds of loyal customers, thousands of fans, and plenty of expendable resources to use toward marketing and customer retention.

-Research shows that in spite of how great a product may be, 68% of customers will stop supporting a business if they feel that company is indifferent towards them (source: CustomerICare).
+Research shows that in spite of how great a product may be, 68% of customers will stop supporting a business if they feel that the company is indifferent towards them.
+Customers want to feel valued as individuals – each of whom is important to your business.
+Showing your customers that you appreciate their business is a great way to attract new consumers to your business while still maintaining those who have been with you since day one.
 And the bigger a company gets – the harder it becomes to pay attention to each customer who supports your business.

 Handwritten Thank You

-A handwritten note that thanks customers for their purchase not only communicates that you are an exceptional business owner who looks out for their customers, but is also a great way to add a little nudge towards that buyer leaving a positive review.
+A handwritten note that thanks customers for their purchase not only communicates that you are an exceptional business owner who looks out for their customers but is also a great way to add a little nudge towards that buyer leaving a positive review.
 If you are physically involved with the packing and shipping process, make sure a note is included within each parcel.
 Take advantage of the packing slip and customize it to include a similar note.

 If you sell on your own website or on more creatively lenient sites like Etsy, we recommend throwing in a small freebie with your packages (please note: make sure this practice complies with each marketplace’s policies beforehand).
-This could be a chance for you to show appreciation to repeat customers for another order, or show new customers that you are grateful to them for trying out your business.
-Ideally your freebie would be something small and cost effective that makes sense and reinforces your brand.
-Think about what items are congruent with their purchase, or what could be used alongside it.
-For example, with every purchase I have ever made from online makeup store NYX Cosmetics, I have received a free lip liner in my box.
+This could be a chance for you to show appreciation to repeat customers for another order or show new customers that you’re grateful to them for trying out your business.
+Here is some great advice on how to be a successful Etsy seller.

 Social Media Shout Out

-When you see your customers sharing images and experiences with your brand in their social network, reshare their posts and thank them for being a part of the “team,” so to speak.
+When you see customers sharing images and experiences with your brand in their social network, reshare their posts and thank them for being a part of the “team,” so to speak.
 By showing gratitude and empowering them as part of your brand, you will encourage them to continue sharing, which brings you the gift of free PR to reach other potential customers.

 Have a Party

 If you only sell online, you can still select a day as your very own customer appreciation holiday and offer 10% off site-wide, new sale items, or free shipping.
 Let your fans know on social media and through email; invite them to share the news and spread the word.
-As long as you make it fun for buyers, they will remember the positive experience and will likely remain a loyal customer.
+As long as you make it fun for buyers, they will remember the positive experience and will likely remain loyal customers.

-Have you seen some really cool customer appreciation tactics before, either from a company you buy from or something you’ve done in your own business?
+Have you seen some really cool customer appreciation tactics lately, either from a company you buy from or something you’ve done in your own business?
 Let us know in the comments.
 One of my favorite customer appreciation moments was when I ordered a card from a stationary seller on Etsy.
 She sent my package in a thick cardboard envelope, which she painted my name onto in beautiful watercolor script.
 It was very cool that someone took the time to customize my package like that (PS: I ordered from her again).